 Memory

-3. Core Components
+Core Components of CAMEL Memory

-3.1 MemoryRecord
+MemoryRecord

-The basic data unit in the CAMEL
+The basic data unit in CAMEL’s memory system—everything stored/retrieved flows through this structure.

 Attributes: